 The Importance of Performing Preventative Maintenance on Commercial Laundry Equipment

-Whether you are an on-premises, vended, or multi-housing laundry owner, keeping your commercial laundry equipment operating at peak performance should always be a priority.
-Performing preventative maintenance is a simple and effective way to save on service costs and ensure a smooth operating laundry facility.
-Martin-Ray Laundry Systems wants to share the importance that preemptive maintenance has for your laundry equipment!
+Whether you own a laundromat or manage an on-premise, or multi-housing laundry facility, keeping your commercial laundry equipment operating at peak performance should always be a priority.
+Routine, preventative maintenance is a simple and effective way to save on service and repair costs, avoid frustrating equipment downtime, and keep your facility running smoothly.

 - Increasing the longevity of your commercial laundry equipment

 - Avoiding Expensive Repair Costs.
 As mentioned above, when you catch problems early, you can often resolve them yourself without having to place an expensive service call to a certified technician.

 - Decreasing the costs to replace failed pieces of equipment

 - Increasing Customer Satisfaction and Loyalty.
 Laundromats rely on functioning washers and dryers to keep customers happy.
 By maintaining your equipment, you can keep it running like new and help avoid those dreaded "out of order" signs.
 When customers can count on your laundry equipment to work every time, they'll have a better customer experience and keep coming back.

 How to Perform Preventative Maintenance on Commercial Laundry Equipment

 Most preventative maintenance tasks can be completed by a laundry facility owner, manager, or employee.
 Develop a written preventative maintenance plan and log where you carefully document all work done in order to better diagnose and track problems in the long run.